 How we work

-We make house or office calls, or meet with clients at 1213 W. Slaughter Lane, Suite 100, Austin, Texas 78748.
+We make house calls for mobility-impaired clients, or meet with clients at 1213 W. Slaughter Lane, Suite 100, Austin, Texas 78748.
 With advance preparation, we can do the entire estate plan in one long appointment, but most clients prefer the two/three meeting approach:

 - a planning meeting